Brewed to Ease: The Best Teas for Constipation Woes

 Straining and Serving:

-• Pour the tea into individual cups using a fine mesh strainer, ensuring the fennel seeds are retained within the strainer.
+- Pour the tea into individual cups using a fine mesh strainer, ensuring the fennel seeds are retained within the filter.

 Consumption:

-• Enjoy the tea while it is warm to best appreciate its aromatic properties and flavors.
+- Enjoy the tea while it is warm to appreciate its aromatic properties and flavors best.

 Storage of Fennel Seeds:

 Store the unused fennel seeds in an airtight container in a cool, dark spot to maintain the optimum quality of the new fennel seeds.
-It is prudent to note that fennel tea has been reputed for its potential digestive benefits.
-Thus, consuming it post meals might augment its efficacy.
+Fennel tea is reputed for its potential digestive benefits.
+Thus, consuming it post-meals might augment its efficacy.
 Enjoy your refined beverage experience.

-• ORGANIC GREEN TEA – The tea is blended, filled into tea bags and packed into foil-lined kraft bags in California
+- ORGANIC GREEN TEA – The tea is sourced from China, then blended, filled into tea bags and packed in resealable bags in California

-Green tea’s ability to aid digestion is less well recognized than its antioxidant and weight reduction potential.
-Green tea’s caffeine component may help accelerate bowel movements, but be aware that drinking too much of it can have the opposite effect.
+Green tea’s ability to aid digestion is less well recognized than its antioxidant and weight-reduction potential.
+Its caffeine component may help accelerate bowel movements, but be aware that drinking too much of it can have the opposite effect.
+Green tea ranks high on the list of the best teas for constipation, but you must use it in moderation.

 Green tea instructions: